Copyright: © 1998 - 2016 John Gardner

 Climb the cables easily, and follow the path up a few chimneys and across ledges, rising up the cliffs through a line of weakness.
 This part of the route is fun, but easy, and you gain height rapidly.

-After another ten minutes, a sign-posted junction is encountered.
-Straight on leads to the bottom of the Dent de Crolles prairie - we, however, take the path to the right which is the Sangle de la Barrère.
+After another ten minutes, we meet a junction.
+Straight on leads to the bottom of the Dent de Crolles prairie - we, however, take the path to the right which is the start of the Sangle de la Barrère.
 The rock strata rise steadily up to the summit from here, and the path follows a ledge system traversing high up the southern cliffs.
 It isn't exposed, but the situations are superb.
 In spring, the fine bear's ear primroses are commonly found, clinging to crevices in the cliffs.
 The path finishes a few metres below the top of the Pas de l'Oeille path.
-Finishing up this and turning right leads to the summit, (2026 m) about an hour after starting up the cables.
+Finishing up this and turning right leads to the summit, (2062 m) about an hour after starting up the cables.

 On a clear day, the views from the summit are spectacular.
 The Belledonne hills can be seen over the haze-filled Isère valley to the east, and 100 kilometres to the north-east, the white mass of Mont Blanc seems to be hovering in the sky.
 To the north, west, and south, the Chartreuse and Vercors massifs fills the near and far horizons.